palaa159/Docs/Headware/01-Ultracortex-Mark-IV.md

 ### Adjust the Ultracortex for your head

-Put the Ultracortex Mark 4 onto your head and gradually tighten the electrode units until the electrodes are snuggly (but comfortably) against your scalp.
-If it is difficult to twist the ELECTRODE & COMFORT UNITS by hand
+Put the Ultracortex Mark IV onto your head and gradually tighten the electrode units until the electrodes are snuggly (but comfortably) against your scalp.
+Tighten the electrodes and comfort units by turning them clockwise, and loosen them by turning counterclockwise.

 **Be careful** not to strain the electrode wires when twisting the electrode unit with the  ELECTRODE UNITS, or you may separate the wire from the electrode itself.